 A memory card is an essential accessory to make the camera work, but the Fujifilm X-T30 doesn’t come with a memory card as standard.
 Some retailers put together a deal bundle that might include some accessories, including a memory card, but chances are you’ll have to pick up a memory card separately.
-Or maybe you want something bigger with larger storage capacity—the cards that are included in bundles are often on the small side and might fill up quickly, especially if you’re on a trip.
+Or maybe you want something bigger with a larger storage capacity—the cards that are included in bundles are often on the small side and might fill up quickly, especially if you’re on a trip.

 But what type of memory card should you get for the X-T30?
-That’s where this post comes in—hopefully, to help you get out shooting sooner and taking full advantage of all the features of your new camera rather than spending your time searching the web and trying to make sense of cryptic technical codes.
+That’s where this post comes in—hopefully, to help you get out shooting sooner and out and about taking full advantage of all the features of your new camera rather than spending your time searching the web and trying to make sense of cryptic technical codes.
 I’ve been buying and testing numerous SD cards for several years and have put many of the most popular SD cards on the market through their paces.

 If you just want some quick recommendations, here you go.
 Any of these will work well in the X-T30.
-These SD cards meet the needs of the X-T30’s feature, have a strong track record of reliability, are readily available, and are usually cost-effective.
+These SD cards meet the needs of the X-T30’s features, have a strong track record of reliability, are readily available, and are usually cost-effective.

-Fujifilm X-T30 SD Card Requirements
+Fujifilm X-T30 Memory Card Compatibility & Requirements

 The Fujifilm X-T30 is a 26-megapixel mirrorless camera with a cropped APS-C sensor.
 While sporting similar performance to the X-T3, it comes in a smaller, more portable body.
 It shoots 4K video at up to 30fps.

 The video bitrate refers to the amount of data being written to the memory card when shooting video.
 When using the 4K modes on the X-T30, it’s up to a relatively high 200 Mbps.
-You’ll need a card that can keep up with that, but it’s still well below some higher-end models that can shoot at up to 400Mb/s (including the Fujifilm X-T3).
+You’ll need a card that can keep up with that, but it’s still well below some higher-end models that can shoot at up to 400Mb/s (including the Fujifilm X-T5).

-Because of the way that cameras interface with memory cards, once you have a card that meets the requirements of the camera, you don’t get any extra benefit by inserting a card with high specs and performance that exceeds the camera’s capabilities.1 And, naturally, high-performance cards are more expensive.
+Because of the way that cameras interface with memory cards, once you have a card that meets the requirements of the camera, you don’t get any extra benefit by inserting a card with high specs and performance that exceeds the camera’s capabilities.
+And, naturally, high-performance cards are more expensive.
 So why pay extra for high performance that your X-T30 can’t use?
-By all means, if you already have a fast SD card on hand, you can use it in the X-T30, but it won’t get you any extra performance in the camera (it might when downloading the photos and videos to a computer).
+By all means, if you already have a fast SD card on hand, you can use it in the X-T30, but it won’t get you any extra performance in the camera (it might when downloading photos and videos to a computer).

 That said, in the recommendations below, I’m factoring in cost-effectiveness as well.
 And because memory card manufacturers are coming out with newer, faster models all the time, it’s quite possible that the most cost-effective cards are faster than your camera needs.
 But that’s a case where it makes sense to go with the cost-effective option even if its performance exceeds the requirements of the camera.